WiktoriaAgarkowa/WiktoriaAgarkowa/README.md

 :zap: Now I'm focused on learning React and at the same time practice my JavaScript skills every day.

-:sparkles: I truly believe that the highest goal of any activity is to do something good and useful for others.
+:heart: I truly believe that the highest goal of any activity is to do something good and useful for others.